 This masterful album was released just 9 months after the debut album "Led Zeppelin".

-The musical material on the album blends American blues, English folk and rock with psychedelic touches, and is served on a bed of memorable riffs, bounced to jazzy bass beats, spiced with thunderous drum beats, and caramelized by one divine voice!
+The musical material on the album blends American blues, English folk, and rock with psychedelic touches, and is served on a bed of memorable riffs, bounced to jazzy bass beats, spiced with thunderous drum beats, and caramelized by one divine voice!
 This feverish stew will give birth to the flagship dish.
 A new musical style that will later be crowned as "Hard Rock" and will change the face of the music world forever.

-The reason for recording the album in so many locations lies in the fact that the band was at that time in the midst of a tour to promote their debut album.
+The reason for recording the album in so many locations lies in the fact that the band was at that time during a tour to promote their debut album.
 Despite this, the record company wanted to take advantage of the momentum and put pressure on the band to release a follow-up album.
 Due to the busy schedule of performances, the band was forced to enter recording studios in the destinations where they performed and this is the reason for the scattering in the recording studios.

-The album opens with "Whole Lotta Love" and one of the greatest and most influential riffs in the rock world ever.
+The album opens up with "Whole Lotta Love" and one of the greatest and most influential riffs in the rock world ever.
 So let's not ignore the elephant in the room and put things on the table.
-True, Led Zeppelin are probably the biggest "lenders" in the music world.
-They did it before and will do it after and only the fact that they did not give credit to the real creators in real time can be credited against them.
+True, Led Zeppelin is probably the biggest "lenders" in the music world.
+They did it before and will do it after and only the fact that they did not give credit to the real creators in real-time can be credited against them.
 In this case, the resemblance to Willie Dixon's song and Steve Marriott's singing style ("Small Faces") on the song "You Need Love" is far from coincidental.
-But all this does not in any way detract from the greatness of "Led Zeppelin" because the end result of all the other artists were missing the "Hand of God" and the "magic touch" of "Led Zeppelin", to make them immortal songs.
-If only they would give credit to Willie Dixon in the first place for the inspiration and would not wait for the lawsuit than everything would be perfect.
+But all this does not in any way detract from the greatness of "Led Zeppelin" because the result of all the other artists were missing the "Hand of God" and the "magic touch" of "Led Zeppelin", to make them immortal songs.
+If only they would give credit to Willie Dixon in the first place for the inspiration and would not wait for the lawsuit then everything would be perfect.

 But the immortal riff is not the only reason this song is so amazing and memorable.
-John Bonham's great and powerful drum sound contributes a lot to the end result and was achieved by a trick by recording technician George Chkiantz.
+John Bonham's great and powerful drum sound contributes a lot to the result and was achieved by a trick by recording technician George Chkiantz.
 The song was recorded at the "Olympic" studios in London which were known for their high ceilings and the wooden floor that swallowed the sounds.
-To give the drums an open, powerful and resonant sound, the recording technician placed the drums on an elevated platform and placed microphones in unconventional places.
+To give the drums an open, powerful, and resonant sound, the recording technician placed the drums on an elevated platform and placed microphones in unconventional places.

 Another interesting statistic regarding the recording of the song refers to one of the first times the "backward echo" effect was used.
 It is an effect in which the echo is heard before the singing is heard.
 Anyone who listens to the song starts at about 4:00, when Robert Plant begins with the phrase "Way down inside ..." the echo can be heard before Robert Plant's singing.
-This all happened by mistake when another Robert Plant take was mixed with the master.
+This all happened by mistake when another Robert Plant takes was mixed with the master.
 When Page and Eddie Kramer discovered this during the mixes they were no longer able to correct the mistake and were left with no choice but to intensify the effect so that it sounded like it was done on purpose.

 This song was ranked 75th on Rolling Stone magazine's 500 greatest songs of all time.
 "Q" magazine ranked the song third on the "100 Guitar tracks of All Time" list.
 The song also ranks third on the list of the 100 greatest rock songs of all time by VH1.

 The second track "What Is and What Should Never Be" makes bold use of stereo and you can hear the guitar go right and left between the speakers.
 The uniqueness of the song in its dynamics in the transitions between the quiet passages and the noisy outbursts.
-This is the first song in which Jimmy Page has played the Gibson Les Paul guitar, that later will become his trademark.
+This is the first song in which Jimmy Page played the Gibson Les Paul guitar, that later will become his trademark.
 Until then he had played the Fender Telecaster guitar.
-It is also the first song in which John Bonham uses Chinese gong as part of his drum set.
+It is also the first song in which John Bonham uses the Chinese gong as part of his drum set.
 You can hear it in the bridge part between Jimmy Page's riffs.
 Rumor has it that Robert Plant wrote the lyrics about the affair he had with his wife's younger sister.

 The third song "The Lemon Song" brings us closer to another "lending" by Jimmy Page, this time from Howlin 'Wolf's "Killing Floor" song.
-In this case too there was a lawsuit and here too "Led Zeppelin" had to give credit to the artist and pay royalties.
+In this case, too there was a lawsuit and here too "Led Zeppelin" had to give credit to the artist and pay royalties.
 Some of the lyrics were also "borrowed" by Robert Plant from the song "Traveling Riverside Blues" by blues artist Robert Johnson.
 "Led Zeppelin" also recorded this song which was not included on any record but appeared on the compilation album "Coda" and in a box released by the band.
 It is interesting to note that the echo in Robert Plant's voice in this song was not created as a result of an effect but only from the special acoustics in the Los Angeles studio.
-Also in this song you can hear the Chinese gong of John Bonham who opens the song.
+Also in this song, you can hear the Chinese gong of John Bonham who opens the song.

 From here we move on to one of rock's amazing ballads and one of the most beautiful love songs ever written "Thank You".
-The song was written by Robert Plant for his wife Maureen and was suppose to be the first song in which he wrote all the lyrics from beginning to end.
+The song was written by Robert Plant for his wife Maureen and was supposed to be the first song in which he wrote all the lyrics from beginning to end.
 But even here there is a light "Lending", Because the lines "If the sun refuses to shine" and "When mountains crumble to the sea" are taken from the song "If 6 Was 9" by Jimi Hendrix.
 Interestingly, Jimmy Page sings background vocals here.
 You can hear him do this starting with the words "Little drops of rain".
 Another interesting statistic is Jimmy Page's solo played on an acoustic guitar, something Page does not do much.
 We have to mention John Paul Jones' work with the Hammond organ, which is among his first and most beautiful with the band.